Hannes Messemer: Personal life

 He was married four times, and had two daughters.

 Illness and death

-A heavy lifelong smoker, Messemer suffered throat cancer during the 1980s, and surgery left his voice at only a whisper.
+A lifelong heavy smoker and drinker, Messemer suffered throat cancer during the 1980s, and surgery left his voice at only a whisper.
 Forced to retire from acting, he appeared on German television for the last time in 1989, in a production with Agnes Fink.
 He died of a heart attack in Aachen on the 2nd of November, 1991, at 67 years old.